 ACT ONE

-Introduction
+Your Place in the Struggle

 Fighting to spread the power of new tools is an archetypal human story.
-Galileo fought a religious establishment with a telescope, George Washington fought a political establishment with a musket, and Steve Jobs fought an economic establishment with an iPod.
+Galileo fought a religious institution with a telescope, George Washington fought a political establishment with a musket, and Steve Jobs fought an economic establishment with an iPod.

-Likewise, I want to empower you with tools.
-Yet, this is not a book about how to invent tools.
+In light of that, I believe the right tools in the right hands truly have the potential to change the world.
+I want to empower you with these tools.
+Note that this is not a book about how to invent tools.
 Amazing books like Rework and Zero to One already do that.
-Nor is it a book about the history of invention.
-The Innovators does that better than I could dream.
+Nor is this a book about the history of invention; The Innovators does that better than I could dream.
 If you want brilliant critiques of our society, The Incerto and The Great Degeneration are waiting for you.
 Instead, this is a book about how new tools empower society, and how we can distribute their power to improve the lives of regular people today.

 It all comes down to changing the rules of our society with a new philosophy.
 Today’s philosophies don’t mix well with modern technology.
-They consider us, the middle class, as extras.
-People who are just around to watch the story unwind around them.
+They consider us, the middle class, as extras: people who exist to passively watch the story unfold around them.
 Even if we watch our problems pile up at home and at work, we’re not supposed to solve them until we pass through the gatekeepers of old tools in government bureaucracies, bloated corporations, high-end lawyer offices, or endless consultant meetings.
-This is the equivalent of Blockbuster writing rules to keep us renting DVD’s instead of saving time and money with YouTube and Netflix; basically, the opposite of evolution.
+This is the equivalent of Blockbuster writing rules to keep us renting DVDs instead of saving time and money with YouTube and Netflix; basically, the opposite of evolution.

 Techvolution is inspired by Nature.
-Notice gatekeepers don’t exist there.
-Evolution doesn’t have anyone telling a cheetah she’s running too fast, that the ants are too cooperative, or that a camel is too water efficient.
-Lifeforms adapt as best they can to their own problems and the winners survive.
-There are no middleman, no gatekeepers, just problem solvers.
+Notice that gatekeepers don’t exist there.
+Evolution doesn’t have anyone telling a cheetah she’s running too fast, that the ants are too cooperative, or that a camel is too water-efficient.
+Lifeforms adapt as best they can to their own problems, and the winners survive.
+There are no middlemen and no gatekeepers, just problem solvers.
 And the problem solvers live on.

-However, human biological adaptions take so long ours have effectively stopped.
-We’ll never biologically evolve to fly, do advanced calculations, or breath Martian air.
+Human biological adaptions take so long, however, that ours have effectively stopped.
+We’ll never biologically evolve to fly, do advanced calculations, or breathe Martian air.
 Humanity continues life’s evolution with tools.
-We’re basically cyborgs who adapt and solve problems by upgrading tools to the latest problem in transportation, calculation, and breathing.
-Hold a pen, calculator, smartphone, plane joystick, space suit, and you’re a different cyborg each time.
+We’re basically cyborgs who adapt and solve problems by upgrading our tools to the latest problem in transportation, calculation, and breathing.
+Hold a pen, calculator, smartphone, plane joystick, or space suit, and you’re a different cyborg each time.